hofmand/dir2ml/README.md

 This tool, `dir2ml`, will create a single UTF-8 metalink file from a supplied directory and base URL, with one `file` record per file, sorted purely [ASCIIbetically](https://en.wiktionary.org/wiki/ASCIIbetical) by path.
 The metalink file is an XML format so it can be rendered in a variety of ways using ordinary tools such as XML transformation utilities operating on XML stylesheets (`.xslt`).
 See an [example](#example-output-file) of this file format below.

-Later, when the original storage location of the files goes offline, the `.meta4` file can be used to identify and locate those files by hash on other servers or by P2P *(try [aria2](https://aria2.github.io/))*, and to reconstruct the original file structures.
+Later, when the original storage location of the files goes offline, the `.meta4` file can be used to identify and locate those files by hash on other servers or by P2P, and to reconstruct the original file structures.

 Try it!
 Run `dir2ml.exe` on your own computer's download directory, open the `.meta4` file it generates, and search on your favorite search engine for some of the hashes. *You might have the best luck with MD5 hashes of `.tar.gz` files but as metalinks become more ubiquitous, it will become easier to locate other lost files.*